lvgl/lvgl/docs/details/base-widget/coord.rst

    /* Or combine the above in one function... */ lv_obj_align(widget, LV_ALIGN_CENTER, 10, 20);

-9 convenient "anchor points" can be used with these functions:
+9 convenient "anchors" can be used with these functions:

 - :cpp:enumerator:`LV_ALIGN_TOP_LEFT`
 - :cpp:enumerator:`LV_ALIGN_TOP_MID`